Mathale2/CCT_Project-MV-Rescheduling-Algorithm/README.md

 # CCT_Projects:MV without Minisub rescheduling algorithm
-Work done by T.Mbatha during his term in the CCT
+Work done by T.Mbatha during his term in the CCT.
+An algorithim was developed to cover the gap in th e ERP system functionality and reduce variation in planned work orders demand.
+The algorithim continously monitors the health of the maintenance plan(work order generators) and reschedules as needed or as decided by T.Mbatha and the accountable mananger(Professional Engineer: Indistrial engineering).

 # MV without Minisub rescheduling algorithm